timjbruce/reinvent_cvra_bootcamp/README.md

 ## 3. Deploy the ConnectedCar Alexa Skill (20 mins.)
-In this section, we'll deploy an Alexa skill called ConnectedCar that will read back information about the three recent trips that you have taken.
-You must have the ASK-CLI installed and initialized to complete this part of the lab.
+In this section, we'll deploy an Alexa skill called ConnectedCar that will read back information about the three recent trips that you have taken and details about your car.

 ### 3.1 Obtain App_id and App_code from developer.here.com
 Head over to developer.here.com, establish an account, and make note of your app_code and app_id in your worksheet for this bootcamp.